vatlab/transient-display-data/README.md

 include but not limited to status or progress information for long calculations, and debug information.
-This message type is identical to `display_data` in content so you only need to use message type `transient_display_data` instead of `display_data` to mark the message as traisient.
+This message type is identical to `display_data` in content so you only need to use message type `transient_display_data` instead of `display_data` to mark the message as transient.

 This new message type is currently under review.
 However, even before it is officially accepted, kernels can send messages of this type safely because all Jupyter clients